Refinement of Monocular Depth Maps via Multi-View Differentiable Rendering: Method

 \subsection{Coarse Refinement}

 In the first optimization stage, the goal is to transfer the initial depth estimation~$\D_0^g$ to more accurate values.
-Note that in this stage, we do not aim for high precision, but to coarsely align our depth buffer.
+Note that in this stage, we do not aim for highest precision, but mainly to coarsely align our depth buffer to the sparse SfM point cloud having only a few degrees of freedom.

-To this end, we determine a field that yields an offset~$o$ and a scale $s$ for any given image coordinate $(u,v)$, thus mapping depth values $z^g \in \D_0^g$ to refined $z^c$:
+To this end, we determine a neural field that yields an offset~$o$ and a scale $s$ for any given image coordinate $(u,v)$, thus mapping depth values $z^g \in \D_0^g$ to refined $z^c$:

 thus arriving at depth map~$\D_0^c$.